Skip to main content

 Applying for financial aid starts with an online FREE application called the Free Application for Federal Student Aid or FAFSA.
 The application can be completed at StudentAid.gov and must be completed every year.

-The FAFSA is available on October 1 for the upcoming Fall, Spring and Summer academic year
+The FAFSA is available in December for the upcoming Fall, Spring and Summer academic yea

 Minot State's priority funding deadline is April 15.
 However, if you are past the April 15 deadline we will still process your application and offer you what you are eligible for, some funding for Federal Work-Study and University Grants are limited on a first come first serve basis.
 It's important to apply early and submit any requested documents as soon as possible to maximize your eligibility.